Ex-Trump aide on board of company that detains migrant kids

-MIAMI — Former White House Chief of Staff John F. Kelly has joined the board of the conglomerate that operates the largest facility for migrant children in the country.
+MIAMI — Former White House Chief of Staff John F. Kelly has joined the board of the conglomerate that operates the largest facility for migrant children in the country, the company announced Friday.

 Some members of Congress have described “prison-like” conditions in the facility in Homestead, Florida.